haringsrob/basic/readme.md

 Clone this repository into a directory:
 `git clone https://github.com/haringsrob/basic.git mynewsite`

+Go to the project directory `cd mynewsite`

 Run `composer install`

-Point your webserver to the `web` directory.
+Point your webserver to the `mynewsite/web` directory.

 The `settings.php` file should be populated with the correct settings.
+But you might only have to edit the base url to start.

 Then open up your web browser and your site should be running.